JB395/Block-Reward-Data-Set/README.md

 # Commands 1-5-2019
-The Qtum Core wallet has a rich set of commands which give comprehensive control of the wallet and the blockchain.
+The Qtum Core wallet has a rich set of commands which give **comprehensive control of the wallet and the blockchain**.
 This manual gives every command and every response; if you want to do anything from basic to complex on the blockchain, these commands will do the job.

 There are two sets of commands that may be used with Qtum Core wallets: